-- Open all of the hot water taps in the house (don't forget the shower). - Open the isolation valves fully on the cold and hot water branches to the water heater(s) in a bank. - Open the cold water isolation valve fully on the cold water line to the water heater(s). - Air will be forced out of the taps. - Close each tap as water flows freely from it. - Check the pipe work for leaks. - Switch on the electrical supply at the isolating switch to the solar storage tank(s). - Set the timer if one is installed (refer to "Booster Control" on page 7). - Prior to explaining to the householder or a responsible officer the functions and operation of the water heater, complete the Installation Check List.
-Refer to "Installation Check List" on page 49.
+- Open all of the hot water taps in the house (don't forget the shower). - Open the isolation valves fully on the cold and hot water branches to the water heater(s) in a bank. - Open the cold water isolation valve fully on the cold water line to the water heater(s). - Air will be forced out of the taps. - Close each tap as water flows freely from it. - Check the pipe work for leaks. - Inspect for leaks at the temperature pressure relief valve connection to the water heater. - If a leak is detected, close the cold water isolation valve fully and relieve pressure from the water heater by either operating the easing lever on the temperature pressure relief valve or opening a hot tap.
+Remove the valve and all of its thread sealant from the threads of the valve.
+Reapply new thread sealant and refit the valve.
+Refer to the procedure in "Temperature Pressure Relief Valve" on page 49. - Operate the easing lever on the temperature pressure relief valve to check the smooth operation of the valve plunger and that water discharges freely from the drain line.
+It is very important the lever is raised and lowered gently.
+The lever should move smoothly and without undue force. - If the lever cannot be moved or is jerky in its movement, then the valve has been damaged and must be replaced. - Switch on the electrical supply at the water heater isolating switch(s) on the switchboard and at the isolating switch(s) at the solar storage tank(s) (if installed). - Set the timer if one is installed.
+Refer to "Booster Control" on page 12. - Remove the packaging / covers from the solar collectors.
+The packaging / covers must be removed completely prior to the permanent operation of the water heater. - Complete the installation check list.
+Refer to "Installation Check List" on page 56.